BankruptcyThe page was last modified:

-If your business cannot pay its debts and will not be able to pay them for a long time, it must be declared bankrupt.
-Bankruptcy is dealt with by a district court.
+If your business cannot pay its debts, and will not be able to for a long time, it must be declared bankrupt.
+Bankruptcy is handeled by a district court.

-To be declared bankrupt involves taking charge of and using the company's assets to pay all its debts.
+Declaring bankruptcy involves taking charge of, and using the company's assets to, pay all its debts.
 A company that has been declared bankrupt is referred to as the debtor, while a party which has a claim on the bankrupt company is called the creditor.

-The district court makes a decision about the bankruptcy and appoints a bankruptcy administrator.
-The administrator's responsibilities include taking charge of the debtor's property and insolvency assets, compiling a list of the debtor's assets and liabilities and drawing up an estate inventory.
+After your application for bankruptcy is submitted, the district court makes a decision about the bankruptcy and appoints a bankruptcy administrator.
+The administrator is responsible for taking charge of the debtor's property and insolvency assets, compiling a list of the debtor's assets and liabilities, and drawing up an estate inventory.

 Creditors do not normally need to inform the district court that they have receivables.
-It is part of the function of the bankruptcy administrator to establish to whom the debtor is liable to pay money.
+It is part of the function of the bankruptcy administrator to establish the parties to whom the debtor is liable.

 Responsible: Swedish Agency for Economic and Regional Growth